alexwlchan/alexwlchan.net/src/_drafts/meeting-my-younger-self.md

 These sites were so important to me that I kept trying to design better backups, hoping not to lost those memories.
 The archives were chaotic, devoid of context, and impossible to search -- but they were *there*.

-After so many aborted attempts, my scrapbook finally feels sustainable.
+After so many failed attempts, my scrapbook finally feels sustainable.
-I wanted to bring my older fragments into it, but importing everything wholesale would just reproduce the same problem.
+I wanted to bring in my older backups, but importing everything wholesale would just reproduce the problems of the past.
 I'd be polluting a clean space with a decade of disordered history.
-So instead of a bulk import, I chose to curate.
+It was finally time to do some curation.

 I went through each post, one-by-one, and asked: *is this worth keeping?*
 *Do I want this in the story of my life, or should I let it fade?*